10th August 2023

-My team and I are acutely aware of the ongoing lack of dentists in the Worthing area.
+My team and I are acutely aware of the ongoing lack of Dentists in the Worthing area and the strain and pain this is causing to families and individuals.

 Constituents write, almost daily, concerned with the lack of available NHS Dentists locally.
 Some resort to visiting A&E or attempting DIY-procedures.